Why ‘nonsense on stilts’?

 This resurgence in ‘Dark Ages’ mentality links in with the section of Pigliucci’s book that looks the history of scientific thought from the Egyptians and Babylonians.
 For me, it was the Socratics of Greece, and Lucretius in particular, that demonstrated just how lost humanity, in Europe at least, became after the fall of the Roman Empire with all its great applied science/technological achievements.
 While acknowledging that medieval times were not entirely without their achievements – ironically enough especially in Islamic countries – the role of the christian church in undermining rational thought and consigning much science to the status of heresy cannot be ignored.
 Indeed, another prompt to this article is witnessing another friend of mine ‘finding’ religion and openly professing biblical fundamentalism of the creationist and ‘flat earth’ variety.
 It is bewildering and sad to witness in an otherwise intelligent, creative and articulate person.
 That may come across as patronising, but only to those that think such views are acceptable.
 I find that attitude far more patronising.
 As an educationalist, the peddling of nonsense can never be acceptable and we owe it to all involved to be steadfast in challenging it.

 There are, of course, legitimate questions as to whether we have grown to trust science too much.
 Pigliucci examines this in detail.
 I think the bottom line here is that good scientists never trust that they have the final definitive answer.
-In any case there can often be more than one correct answer.
+In many cases there can often be more than one correct answer, for a start.
 Furthermore having scientifically correct answers is not the same as having the best solution to a problem.
 This is one reason for ongoing friction between scientists and philosophers on some issues.
 The problem is among people that do not fully appreciate the scope and limitations of science.
 Nonetheless, science remains by far the most effective way of gaining knowledge (and power, as Francis Bacon famously pointed out) over the natural world and improving the human condition.
 This is why we simply have to rein in the extreme versions of science criticism that have developed over the last few decades.

 Thus the question that we now need to pose is whether we have come to trust science too little.
 Pigliucci tackles this issue by focussing on the impact of postmodernist scepticism.
 He focuses in particular on people like Paul Feyerabend, who he cites as “the quintessential example of what goes wrong when science and the humanities collide”.
 In essence he demonstrates how Feyerabend deliberately created controversy by stating outrageous things that he didn’t really believe for the express purpose of selling some books.
 Controversy, per se, is an important element in any form of intellectual discourse, and I agree with Pigliuccis that we ought to respect people who have the guts to to say what they think regardless of how popular their positions may be, irrespective of whether they turn out to right or wrong, but spouting things that are are demonstrably untrue for personal gain is an intellectual travesty and pernicious fraud.

 For me, it saddens me to see people being taken in by these charlatans.
-In the left wing circles that I tend to spend a lot of time I see a lot of people rightfully mistrustful of “Big Pharma” and the distortion of science by corporate interests.
-However, this seems to have a created a propensity to be taken in all too easily by the quackery of what I now call “Little Pharma” peddling all manner of supposedly naturalistic approaches and remedies.
+In the left wing circles that I tend to spend a lot of time, I see a lot of people rightfully mistrustful of “Big Pharma” and the distortion of science by corporate interests.
+However, this seems to have a created a propensity to be taken in, all too easily, by the quackery of what I now call “Little Pharma” peddling all manner of supposedly naturalistic approaches and remedies.
 It appeals to Earth loving souls, pagans and avowed hippies in particular.
 Kindly, gentle souls with their hearts very much in the right places; it can be a painful experience trying to point out how it is they are being conned and fleeced in much the same way as big pharma cons and fleeces governments and health professionals, but with even less hope of successful outcomes.

 So taking a look a the anti-vaxxers in particular, examination of a typical Facebook thread – one that has appeared on my timeline just this week for example – is illuminating.
 It starts with the eye catching headline: